ambirag/scalatest_training/README.md

  - git clone https://ewegithub.sb.karmalab.net/rambighananthan/scalatest_training.git
  - sbt clean compile
  - sbt test (you should see a browser open and run a test)
+ - running one particular test sbt test-only helloworld.spec.Lesson5 -n l5 (this is the tag name)

 # Importing sbt project into Intellij
 - close IntelliJ